emicklei/gi/README.md

 	}
 ```

+### Playground

+Tryout the interpreter using the [gi playground](https://giplay.flaticols.dev), created by [Denis Panfilov](https://github.com/flaticols).

 ### Limitations

-The following features are not supported:
+The following is not supported:
 - no functions/consts/vars from the following packages:
   - debug
   - go